Immaculate Conception Cathedral, Seychelles

 The Immaculate Conception Cathedral (Cathédrale de l'Immaculée-Conception de Victoria) or simply Cathedral of Victoria, is a religious building of the Catholic Church located in the town of Victoria, on the island of Mahé capital of the African archipelago nation of Seychelles.

-The cathedral is located near the Clock Tower (Tour de l'Horloge) and the Anglican Cathedral.
+History

 The church was built in 1874 and recalls the French colonial style.

-It is part of the Latin Church and Roman Rite, and serves as the seat of the bishop of the Diocese of Port Victoria which was established in 1892 by Pope Leo XIII.
+It is part of the Latin Church, and serves as the seat of the bishop of the Diocese of Port Victoria which was established in 1892 by Pope Leo XIII.
 The first reconstruction of the cathedral started in the same year.

+Location

+The cathedral is located near the Clock Tower (Tour de l'Horloge) and the Anglican Cathedral.